ktkiiski/pistejaska/README.md

 ## TODO

 - better authorization (see https://blog.jimmycai.com/p/firebase-limit-access-to-certain-domains/)
-- show CHANGELOG.MD on UI
 - allow game field definitions editing on UI
-- migrate old game scores
+- migrate old game scores from Google docs
-- fix data model in Firestore
 - make reports based on score data
-- dropbown type for GameMiscFieldDefinition
 - save every change to localstorage (or even to server?) to prevent accidental data loss
 - celebration page on save to see the winner with konfetti animation
 - better backups